 Tree City & Tree Campus Programs

-Tree City USA is a national program from the Arbor Day Foundation in cooperation with the US Forest Service and the National Association of State Foresters.
-The program has been greening cities and towns across the United States since 1976.
+The Tree City USA, Tree Campus Higher Education, and Tree Campus K-12 are Arbor Day Foundation programs cooperating with the US Forest Service and the National Association of State Foresters.
+The programs provide frameworks to support communities across the United States in growing and maintaining their community forests.

 2022 Statistics